 After a three year stint, American designer Alexander Wang has announced that this season will be the last time he will show a collection in collaboration with Balenciaga.
 The usual shows are always pretty headline-worthy, but we reckon this one will go out with an even bigger bang.

-To mark the occasion, the city will be decked in posters marked “Fashion Loves Paris”, while the Eiffel Tower will transform into a special shimmery light show every Wednesday.
+To mark the occasion, the city decked in posters marked “Fashion Loves Paris”, while the Eiffel Tower transformed into a special shimmery light show every Wednesday.
 Just when we thought the city couldn’t be any more romantic..